and Retreat Center is a private 501(c)(3) nonprofit facility located on 142

 the DMB Center and thence to the Meeting House.

-to expand ADA accessibility by tying the larger existing parking lot to the new
+We have expanded ADA accessibility by tying the larger existing parking lot to the new

 walkway between the DMB Center and the Meeting House and accessing the Campfire